Who does what in Rugby Union? Every position explained

 Centres: strength with subtlety

-Wearing No.12 and No.13, the centres combine strength with skill.
-They must be able to break tackles, read defences and create opportunities through clever footwork, timing and offloads.
+Wearing No.12 and No.13, the centers combine strength with skill.
+They must be able to break tackles, read defenses and create opportunities through clever footwork, timing and offloads.

 Wingers: the finishers

 Out wide in shirts No.11 and No.14, wingers are the team’s speed merchants.
-Their main job is to finish attacking moves and score tries, using pace and agility to outmanoeuvre defenders.
+Their main job is to finish attacking moves and score tries, using pace and agility to outmaneuver defenders.

 Full-back: the last line of defence – and attack